 Messi at Barcelona: The Ultimate History

-This summer, the unthinkable is possible: Lionel Messi could leave Barcelona.
+This summer, the unthinkable is happening: Lionel Messi is leaving Barcelona.
 It's the only club he's ever known as a professional, a place where he's won every trophy imaginable.
-But the relationship between Messi and Barcelona has soured over the past couple of years, and last summer, he tried (and failed) to get out.
-The clock is ticking: His contract expires on June 30, at which point he'll be free to sign wherever he wants, with Manchester City and Paris Saint-Germain the only likely alternatives.
-But will he leave?
-We look back at how we got here and whether or not his rich history with Barcelona is enough for him to stay.
+But the relationship between Messi and Barcelona soured and last summer, he tried (and failed) to get out.
+This year, his contract expired on June 30 and despite every indication he would sign a new deal, financial constraints have forced Barcelona to abandon ship.
+Now that his move to Paris Saint-Germain has been confirmed, as we look back at his brilliant career for the Blaugrana.

 Every superhero has an origin story.
 For Messi, it was clear at a young age that he had the talent; scouts in Argentina spotted him and sent word to Europe that this kid was something special.